World Models in Product Development

 Introduction: The Pattern We've Seen Before

-95% of AI projects deliver no return on investment.
-Companies are spending $500 billion this year.
+Companies are spending more than $500 billion on AI this year.
 Software development teams question whether they need project managers when AI can ideate, develop requirements, and iterate with the team.
-In the wider corporate world, AI prompts in browsers automate the operational tasks that once defined project management.
+Applications can be created from whole cloth and deployed by developers alone.

+A very similar pattern happened before - with Agile - and we spent twenty years figuring things out through trial, error, and painful transformation.
 The difference is that AI adoption is measured in months and years, not decades.
 Delay will have existential costs.

 The Central Challenge